 As the United States and the rest of the world strive for a more fuel efficient future, aluminum is a big part of the solution.
-Lightweight, strong and infinitely recyclable, value-added aluminum products can lower energy costs and carbon emissions in dozens of applications.
+Lightweight, strong and highly recyclable, value-added aluminum products can lower energy costs and carbon emissions in dozens of applications.
 Coated aluminum roofs reflect 95 percent of sunlight, dramatically increasing building energy efficiency.
 Highly recycled and lightweight aluminum packaging reduces shipping costs and carbon emissions for beverage makers.
 And independent studies have confirmed that aluminum has 20 percent smaller life cycle energy consumption than steel in transportation.
 From light-weighting to recycling, the aluminum industry is a solution to the world’s energy needs.

 In addition, recent technological advances and voluntary environmental efforts mean that aluminum made in North America is more sustainable today than ever before.
 Energy required to produce new aluminum is down more than a quarter since 1995 and the industry’s carbon footprint is down nearly 40 percent.
 As Americans rely more and more on recycled aluminum to meet demand, the metal is increasingly the sustainable material of choice.
-Strong, lightweight and infinitely recyclable, aluminum is a vital material that keeps the modern world moving.
+Strong, lightweight and highly recyclable, aluminum is a vital material that keeps the modern world moving.

 The North American aluminum industry has made significant strides in recent years to limit the environmental impact of producing primary (new) aluminum.